caiomontenegro/course_Vue/readme.md

     })

     setTimeout(() => {
-      uName.name = 'Caio'
+      user.name = 'Caio'
-      uName.age = 32
+      user.age = 32
     })

     </script>

 </br>

-`methods -> Regular Functions`: Here, we can use the simple functions, to substitute the methods:
+`methods -> Regular Functions`: Here, we can use the simple functions, to substitute the methods, just like that:

+**Use**:

     <template>
     <button @click="setAge" ></button>